 In a placebo-controlled study of obese individuals with BED, topiramate (one of the components of Qsymia) reduced binge-eating episodes compared to placebo, and induced binge eating remission in 58 percent of the patients (5).

-5 Weight loss pills may benefit those with type 2 diabetes.
-Type 2 diabetes is a chronic condition that affects the way the body metabolizes sugar (glucose) — an important source of fuel for the body.
-Complications of this condition include heart and blood vessel disease, nerve damage and kidney damage.
+5. Weight loss pills may benefit those with type 2 diabetes.
+Type 2 diabetes is a chronic condition that affects the way the body metabolizes sugar (glucose) — an essential source of fuel for the body.
+Complications of this condition include heart and blood vessel disease, nerve damage, and kidney damage.

 In addition to causing weight loss, studies show that Belviq can lower blood sugar levels and possibly, blood pressure and LDL (“bad”) cholesterol levels.
 By lowering blood sugar levels, Belviq reduces the risk of diabetes among prediabetic patients, and for people with diabetes, it helps lower Hb-A1c levels.

-6 Weight loss pills provide cardiovascular benefits, due to weight loss.
-On average, people taking prescription weight-loss medications lose about 5 to 10 percent of their starting weight over the course of one year (or about 10 to 20 pounds for someone weighing 200 pounds).
+6. Weight loss pills can improve your cardiovascular health.
+On average, people taking prescription weight-loss medications lose about 5 to 10 percent of their starting weight over one year (or about 10 to 20 pounds for someone weighing 200 pounds).

-While this amount of weight loss seems small, studies show it is enough to make a big impact on improving heart health (7).
+While this amount of weight loss seems small, studies show it is enough to make a significant impact on improving heart health (7).

 In a 2011 study evaluating the efficacy and safety of Xenical in obese patients, researchers noted a reduction in low-density lipoprotein, or LDL cholesterol (8).

-Losing 5-10 percent of body weight has also been shown to decrease triglycerides by an average of 40 mg/dl, and blood pressure by 5 mmHg.
+Losing 5-10 percent of body weight has also been shown to decrease triglycerides by an average of 40 mg/dl, and blood pressure by five mmHg.

-7 Weight loss from weight loss pills may improve obstructive sleep apnea, due to weight loss.
-Obstructive sleep apnea is a sleep disorder that causes breathing to repeatedly stop and start during sleep.
+7. Weight loss from weight loss pills may improve obstructive sleep apnea.
+Obstructive sleep apnea is a sleep disorder that causes breathing to stop and start during sleep repeatedly.
 It occurs when the throat muscles intermittently relax and block the airway during sleep.

 It has been shown that losing just 10 percent of body weight may improve sleep apnea, and in some cases, losing a significant amount of weight can even cure the condition (9).

-8 Weight loss pills can help reduce inflammation, due to weight loss.
-Fat cells, especially those around the abdominal area produce substances that can cause inflammation in blood vessels.
-This inflammation is linked to several health problems such as arthritis, heart disease, heart attack and stroke.
+8. Weight loss pills can help reduce inflammation.
+Fat cells, especially those around the abdominal area, produce substances that can cause inflammation in blood vessels.
+This inflammation is linked to several health problems such as arthritis, heart disease, heart attack, and stroke.

 Topiramate, an ingredient in Qsymia, may also cause suicidal thoughts or actions (11).

-6 Weight loss pills can cause birth defects.
-Qsymia has been linked to certain birth defects such as cleft lip or cleft palate.
+6. Weight loss pills can cause congenital disabilities.
+Qsymia has been linked to certain congenital disabilities such as cleft lip or cleft palate.

 The dose of Contrave is slowly increased over time to help patients adjust to their medication.
 A total daily dosage of four Contrave tablets (two tablets taken twice per day) should be reached at the start of week four.

-Saxenda is the only one of the five FDA-approved drugs that is injected rather than taken orally.
-It is injected under the skin in the abdomen, thigh or upper arm.
+Saxenda is the only one of the five FDA-approved drugs that are injected rather than taken orally.
+It is injected under the skin in the abdomen, thigh, or upper arm.
 The recommended dose is 3 mg daily (12).

 The average dose of Qsymia (phentermine-topiramate) is 7.5 mg of phentermine and 46 mg of topiramate once a day.
 Avoid taking this medicine in the evening to prevent insomnia.

-Weight loss medications are meant to be taken long-term.
-Individuals who have lost enough weight to improve their health and are not experiencing serious side effects, will likely be advised to stay on the medication indefinitely.
+Weight-loss medications are meant to be taken long-term.
+Individuals who have lost enough weight to improve their health and are not experiencing severe side effects will likely be advised to stay on the medication indefinitely.

 What is the best weight loss pill?
 There are several scientifically-back prescription weight loss pills available.
-Choosing the one that is best is a decision that needs to be made between you and your doctor.
-Your doctor will take into consideration your current health issues, health history and the medication’s side effects.
+Choosing the best one is a decision that needs to be made between you and your doctor.
+Your doctor will take into consideration your current health issues, health history, and the medication’s side effects.

 What is the best over-the-counter weight loss supplement?
-Dietary supplement manufacturers do not need FDA approval prior to marketing their products, therefore, their efficacy and safety are not always fully understood.
+Dietary supplement manufacturers do not need FDA approval before marketing their products.
+Therefore, their efficacy and safety are not always fully understood.
 Until further studies are performed on these supplements, healthcare providers generally hesitate to recommend them.

 Before taking any over-the-counter supplement for weight loss, it is best to talk with a doctor or other healthcare professional.

-What weight loss pill is approved by the FDA?
-There are five medications that have been approved by the FDA for use: bupropion-naltrexone (Contrave), liraglutide (Saxenda), lorcaserin (Belviq), orlistat (Xenical) and phentermine-topiramate (Qsymia).
+What is the weight loss pill approved by the FDA?
+The FDA has approved five medications for use: bupropion-naltrexone (Contrave), liraglutide (Saxenda), lorcaserin (Belviq), orlistat (Xenical) and phentermine-topiramate (Qsymia).

 Belviq is among the best weight loss pills when it comes to safety.
 Individual results vary, however, and some carry the risk of more serious adverse effects.